aroberge/friendly-traceback-docs/docs/html/_sources/mu.rst.txt

 Enter "Friendly-traceback" and click "ok".
 Friendly-traceback should be installed.
 The version installed should be 0.1.8 or newer.
+Newer versions are likely to also install some additional packages.

 .. image:: images/mu_dialog3.png
    :alt: Mu dialog